VoxeLibre/VoxeLibre/CONTRIBUTING.md

 end
 ```

-* Use modern Minetest API, e.g. no usage of `minetest.env`
+* Use modern Luanti API, e.g. no usage of `minetest.env`
 * Tabs should be used for indent, spaces for alignment, e.g.

 ```lua